-Scrub down counter tops so everything is sparkling clean before moving onto your other rooms such as the living room and bedrooms.
+Scrub down countertops so everything is sparkling clean before moving onto your other rooms such as the living room and bedrooms.
 Take away everything that is not a large piece of furniture.
 If you want professional real estate photos, you have to hide things away.
 If you are worrying that you won’t be able to find things later.
-Make sure to carefully box them up and label it.
+Make sure to carefully box them up and label them.
 Place them somewhere away from potential buyers’ eyes, like your garage.

 2. Real estate photo angles

 Every piece of real estate will have different angles that work better compared to others.
 But, as a general rule of thumb try to position yourself in the corners of each room.
 Always remember to keep your camera level and square with the wall.
 You can either handhold the camera or position it on a tripod.
 You can produce high-quality images by shooting from the corners of the room for many reasons.
 First, it created leading lines that will draw the prospects into the image.
 Secondly, shooting from the corners makes the room look bigger than it may appear in person.
 Lastly, shooting your image this way is a great way of getting vertical lines and on a level horizon.
 You can attract more buyers to your listings by following these simple rules, making for an easier sell!

 If you want to get the best results from your real estate photography, consider using interior design and real estate Lightroom presets.
 With just a click, your photos can go from ok to wow!
 Most real estate agents are not Lightroom savvy, that’s why presets work best.
 You can easily install it onto your computer and you can simply click your photo and the preset you want to use and then watch your dark photos become well lit and eye appealing to viewers.
 Effortlessly edit your photos to make your properties poop off the pages of buyers.